muggy8/improbable/have-and-havenot/ZdPimteZ.md

 In fact, I was quite thankful that he was willing to stay with me to keep an eye on Phanna's condition.

-But the more time we spend together, the more I start to realize just how annoying it is to have my self proclaimed number 1 fan around me at all times.
+But the more time we spend together, the more I've come to realize just how annoying it is to have my self proclaimed number 1 fan around me at all times.

 Not only that, he also didn't really return to the school at all during the past week.

-The thought of him being neglectful of his duties drove me crazy but he assured me that everything is undercontrol and that his absence isn't being felt at all.
+The thought of him being neglectful of his duties drove me crazy especailly because the cause of it was me.

+But he assured me that everything is undercontrol and that his absence isn't being felt at all.

 That said, he does seem to be very sincere.